Boxcryptor and Whisply – Guide for Windows

 Right click on the file to open the context menu.
 Hover over the entry ‘Boxcryptor’ to see the available Boxcryptor options and select the option “Create Whisply link”.

 2. Link your cloud storage provider

-You'll be asked to enter the credentials for Dropbox, OneDrive, or Google Drive.
+You will be asked to enter the credentials for Dropbox, OneDrive, or Google Drive.
 After that you need to confirm the connection between Boxcryptor and your cloud storage provider.
 It is important that you link the exact account which you use with Boxcryptor.
-Otherwise it won't work.
+Otherwise, it won't work.

 3. Determine your sharing options

 Once you successfully connected your cloud storage provider the browser opens and navigates to our web application Whisply.
 If you are using Whisply with a Boxcryptor Unlimited Personal or Business license you can determine your sharing options for the file.
 You can set a customized expiry date for the download link, or toggle the option that the file can only be downloaded once.